3pper/Music-app/README.md

 ## About this app

-I saw tik-tok video like this:
+At first, i saw tik-tok video like this:

 ![banner](https://github.com/3pper/Music_app/blob/main/Assets/ezgif.com-video-to-gif.gif?raw=true)

+After that i'm trying do app that have the same option's

+![banner]